-Stu udent's Name: Date: Pa rent's Name: SOI me questions for you to answer in preparati eed your assistance and knowledge of your child.
-Below are ion for the IEP meeting.
-Please write down your thoughts and The information that you share will be used to ur child. child?
-What do you feel are your child's weakne sses (e.g., areas that may be frustrating or that you feel your • pest?
+Stu udent's Name:Date: Pa rent's Name: SOI develop the best possible program, we need your assistance and knowledge of your child.
+Below are me questions for you to answer in preparation for the IEP meeting.
+Please write down your thoughts and this form back to The information that you share will be used to epare a draft profile or word picture about your child.
+What do you feel are the strengths of your child?
+What do you feel are your child's weaknesses (e.g., areas that may be frustrating or that you feel your child has a particular need to improve?
+How do you think your child learns best?
 (What kind of situation makes learning easiest?)
-Please describe educational skills that your crafts, taking things apart, putting things to our child practices at home regularly (e.g., reading, making ogether, using the computer, coloring). . re of concern to you or other family members?
-(If so, please What are your child's favorite activities?
-What are your child's special talents or hob bies?
-Does your child have a history of ear infec etions or frequent upper respiratory infection?
-When was the last eye examination comple ted with your child?
+Please describe educational skills that your child practices at home regularly (e.g., reading, making crafts, taking things apart, putting things together, using the computer, coloring).
+Does your child have any behaviors that are of concern to you or other family members?
+(If so, please describe the behavior(s).
+What are your child's favorite activities?
+What are your child's special talents or hobbies?
+Does your child have a history of ear infections or frequent upper respiratory infection?
+When was the last eye examination completed with your child?
 Is there a history of speech delay/language delay in your family (grandparent, parent, sibling)?